IamHerica/IamHerica/README.md

 <br>

 <br>**Hi everyone!
-I'm Herica, student of Information Tecnology 💙 18 years old and live in São Paulo, Brazil** 💙
+I'm Herica, an Information Technology student 👩🏻‍💻 18 years old and live in São Paulo, Brazil** 💙
 <br>
-**I am at the beginning of my eternal learning process in I.T, and I will use my GitHub to eternalize it and maybe help someone.
+**I am at the beginning of my lifelong IT learning process and will use my GitHub to immortalize it and perhaps help someone else.
 Nice to meet you and enjoy!**

-**See you around, programmer!**
+**_See you around, programmer!_**

 ![gif](cat.gif)